ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This algorithm requires the following new state variables for each transport
 connection:

-C.delivered: The total amount of data (measured in octets or in packets) delivered so far over the lifetime of the transport connection.
-This MUST NOT include pure ACK packets.
-It SHOULD include spurious retransmissions that have been acknowledged as delivered.

 C.delivered_time: The wall clock time when C.delivered was last updated.